-- a remote proxy provides a local representative for an object in a different address space. - a virtual proxy creates expensive objects on demand. - a protection proxy controls access to the original object and are useful when objects have different access rights. - replacement for a bare pointer that performs additional actions when an object is accessed: e.g. counting references, loading a persistent object when it is first referenced, locking the real object, ...
+- a remote proxy provides a local representative for an object in a different address space. - a virtual proxy creates expensive objects on demand. - a protection proxy controls access to the original object and are useful when objects have different access rights. - a smart reference is a replacement for a bare pointer that performs additional actions when an object is accessed: e.g. counting references, loading a persistent object when it is first referenced, locking the real object, ...